Frequently Asked Questions

 Unfortunately, for a variety of reasons most parents equate the future successes of their children directly with academic performance.
 However, I have yet to locate an empirically-validated study that links straight A’s with overall happiness and health in life.
 We all know people in our own lives that are extremely “book smart,” but are totally lacking in social graces.
 We also know people in our lives that did not excel in school or graduate from the most prestigious universities, yet are socially very skilled.
 I would bet these individuals more closely fit the definitions of “success” from above.

 The Social Skills Center was established to teach these essential life skills through behavior therapy and social interaction in a safe environment.
 For over 20 years we have taught these skills face-to-face, in one of our 3 office locations, using both individual and group formats.
-We now have expanded our program to online individual and group coaching services in order to assist children, adolescents, and adults outside the Northern Virginia and Washington, DC areas.
+We now have expanded our program to online services in order to assist children, adolescents, and adults outside the Northern Virginia and Washington, DC areas.

 We currently facilitate social skills sessions online via a HIPAA-compliant platform called Zoom – so you or your child can participate from the comfort and security of your home or office.

-The online coaching sessions teach participants how to connect and make friends with peers, communicate effectively, actively listen, empathize with others, be assertive, and many other skills.
+The online sessions teach participants how to connect and make friends with peers, communicate effectively, actively listen, empathize with others, be assertive, and many other skills.

 After two decades of facilitating our social skills sessions, we have learned that it’s CONNECTING WITH OTHERS that is most valuable to our participants.
 In fact, our previous members have reported that “feeling like you’re part of something” and “getting unconditional acceptance from my peers” are what helped the most.

 There are literally hundreds of skills and sub-skills that are needed to have excellent social skills.
-The following is a list of the “basic” skills that are taught and reinforced through our behavior therapy classes and group social interaction.
+The following is a list of the “basic” skills that are taught and reinforced through our behavior therapy classes and social/friendship groups.

 - eye contact